-The Evenings with Genetics series has served the community for 15 years.
+The Evenings with Genetics series has served the community for 16 years.
 The department partners with Texas Children's Hospital to offer this free seminar series open to the public.
 A genetics faculty member paired with faculty from another specialty area, plus a parent expert speaker are highlighted at each seminar.
 The goals of the series are to provide current genetic and genomic information in a clear, plain-language manner, offer support and resources to families impacted by a genetic disorder and foster interdepartmental collaborations.
 Seminars include simultaneous translation to Spanish.
-During this past year, we celebrated our 15th anniversary with a "Race and Genetics: Perspectives of Precision Medicine" webinar series during Black History month.
-The "Race and Genetics" series will occur every February.
+During this past year, we celebrated our 16th anniversary with the second annual "Race and Genetics: Perspectives of Precision Medicine" webinar series during Black History Month.